rkulla/vimogen/README.md

 of just git repositories.
 I supplied an example .vimogen_repos file which contains the plugins that I like to use.
 Make up your own, though.

+Note that Vimogen wil auto-enerate $HOME/.vimogen_repos if you run it without creating the file first.
+It will genereate it based off the current pathogen bundles already you have, if any.

 Then:

     git clone git://github.com/rkulla/vimogen.git